Embedded-System-Lovers/WCH_V307_RISC-V/README.md

 The adjustable LED-phase (its half-period) can be tuned to provide a rudimentary, visible blinky LED show.
-The timebase for blinky is based on the `mtimer` interrupt handler.
+The timebase for blinky is based on the `R32_STK` timer with an interrupt handler once per second.

 Blinky running on the target is shown in the image below.
+A wire-connection is required between port pins `PC0` and `LED1` in order to observe the blinky toggle (see the orange wire).

 ![](./images/wch_v307.jpg)